decentralized-identity/didcomm-messaging/docs/spec-files/routing.md

 #### Multiple Endpoints

-A DID Document may contain multiple service entries of type `DIDComm`.
+A DID Document may contain multiple service entries of type `DIDCommMessaging`.
 Entries are SHOULD be specified in order of receiver preference, but any endpoint MAY be selected by the sender, typically by protocol availability or preference.

 #### Alternative Endpoints